-Obtain a copy of your most recent credit report and billing statements to come up with a list of all your creditors and lenders, in addition to the balances owed.
+Get a copy of your most recent credit report and billing statements to come up with a list of all your creditors and how much you owe.
 Then, figure out how much you're able to pay each.
 Call each creditor and let them know you're willing to pay the debt.
 But when you do, make sure that you have already calculated a payment that works within your budget.

 Your credit card issuer may offer a hardship plan that will lower your monthly payments or interest rate for a period of time.

-If the customer service rep says no, don't fight or argue; simply ask to speak to a supervisor and ask again.
-Make sure to get any agreement in writing, preferably on company letterhead, before making a payment.
+If the customer service rep says no, don't fight or argue; simply ask to speak to a supervisor and make your request again.
+Be sure to get any agreement in writing, preferably on company letterhead, before making a payment.

-Combining your debt with debt consolidation or a home equity loan can give you a lower monthly payment.
-Average the interest rates on your current debt and look for a loan that has a lower interest rate than your current average.
+Combining your debt and paying it off with a debt consolidation loan can give you a lower monthly payment.
+Average the interest rates on your current balances and look for a loan that has a lower interest rate than your current average.

 If you qualify for the loan, you can use it to pay off your existing debts, then focus on making a single monthly payment on the loan.
 Debt consolidation loans aren't the only option for consolidating debt.
 Consider also a personal loan, home equity loan, or cash-out refinance.

 Be careful about getting a loan that simply lowers your payments by extending the repayment period.
 You'll likely end up paying more interest over time than you would otherwise.
 Also, think hard about putting your home up for collateral on a loan.
 If you can't make your payments, you could lose your house.